 GASB Statement No. 100 "Accounting Changes and Error Corrections - an amendment to GASB Statement No. 62" was issued in June 2022.
-The management of the District does not expect the implementation of this standard to have a material effect on the financial statements of the District.
+The statement was implemented and did not have a material effect on the financial statements of the District.
 The requirements of this statement are effective for reporting periods beginning after June 15, 2023.